 Iranians are Persians.
 (Actually some Westerners still think Iranians are Arabs!
 I won’t even go there.
 Why disturb these souls’ precious bliss?)
 But if all Iranians are Persians, who speak Farsi, why couldn’t we hear any Farsi from the very instant we crossed into the northwest provinces?
 People spoke Farsi to us, and usually in Turkish accents, only when they realized we can’t understand Turkish.
 We even ran into older people who couldn’t speak any Farsi whatsoever (like the tea-serving shepherds pictured above).
 Imagine, fellow Iranians who can’t understand each other and the rest of the world thinks they’re all the same (and Arabs too).

 Iran is a single nation.
 But that’s only on the world map.
 Walking the Tabriz’s Tarbiat Street and watching women go googly-eyed over high-heeled shoes for sale, I suddenly felt more like being in Istanbul than the biggest economic hub of northwest Iran.

-When Turks spoke to us, they differentiated themselves from us “you Fars people”.
+When people in the northwest provinces spoke to us, they differentiated themselves from us “you Fars people”.
 Culturally, they are almost exclusively Turks and proud of it (to the chagrin of Iran’s central government).
 These differentiations got far more frequent in and around the Babak Castle – the home of the 9th century anti-Arab hero of Iranian Turks.

 Why do all these people still see themselves as Iranian is a thing of wonder for me.
 How did the Persians manage to conquer so much beyond their own and then instill this sense of single nationality that survives to this day?
 Assyrians, Medians, Sumerians – all kinds of empires controlled this part of the world.
 Today none are mentioned, save for academia or Old Testament Bible classes.
 But somehow the identity Persians propagated 2,500 years ago still grips the souls of millions, even though at home they speak Turkish or Armenian or Kurdish or Arabic or a dozen other tongues.